dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“You could never be certain what you would find in a book that had spent time with someone else.” - Erica Bauermeister
+“Books were faithful and reliable.
+You could pack them up and put them in a box, run your hands over the spines, flip through their pages full of memories.
+They always came with you, wherever you went.” - Karen Piper
 </i>
 </blockquote>